futoin/specs/draft/ftn24_if_ui_flow_engine.md

 instead of embedded code.
 Therefore, all applications should support WebView rendering of pages even if those are not present in the original requirements.

+## 1.9.
+Return to Previous Screens

+Sometimes, users want to change input made on previous screens.
+This spec suggests two main options:

+    a) removal of input data from the Process Context, while previous data is saved for input default;
+    b) forcing showing of the specific screen without Process Conext modifications, but using the current values as input defaults.

+Both approaches are valid.
+The former moves ensures that user is presented with the screen even after refreshes and reloads as the input data is no longer present in the context.
+The latter allows the process to continue without user's input reentry or reconfirmation.

+It is suggested that return is targeted for a specific action instead of generalized "Back" button.
+In case general "Back" is desired, the stack of input screens should be maintained inside the Process Context for navigational purposes.
+However, such approach has caveats if the sequence of screens depends on input of the previous screens.

 # 2. Interface schema